tenstorrent/tt-mlir/docs/src/overview.md

 # **Introduction**

-The following document provides an overview to the upcoming TT-MLIR project, with a focus on the technical specifications of an MLIR-based compiler stack...
+The following document provides an overview of the TT-MLIR project, with a focus on the technical specifications of an MLIR-based compiler stack.
 So what exactly is an MLIR-based compiler stack?
-MLIR (Multi Level Intermediate Representation) is a new framework coming out of the LLVM Project.
+MLIR (Multi Level Intermediate Representation) is a subproject coming out of the LLVM Project.
 It seeks to introduce extensibility and sustainable code design to a very modular compiler framework.
 This essentially means to take a much larger more involved compiler (like LLVM) and split it into sub-compilers that each produce their own Intermediate Representation (IR) of what you've fed the compiler.

-Disclaimer: I'm an intern on the Compiler team, and my understanding of certain topics may not be as strong as I would like it to be.
-If you find something incorrect / poorly worded on this document please let me know what it is, I'm always happy to learn more about this new software stack!
+Disclaimer: This is intended to be a working document, if you find something incorrect or incomplete please feel free to create a PR.

 ## **Motivations**